muratk5n/thirdwave/en/README.md

 ---

-A lot of the "black" cultural artifacts are Southern culture (ie American), repackaged.
+A lot of the showbiz black cultural artifacts are Southern culture (ie American), repackaged.
 The showy parts were created so mainstream could play Dances with Wolves with it.
 It is hilarious I refer to it but may not be beneficial for its supposed owners.